ATF Dingo

-The ATF Dingo is a German heavily armored military MRAP infantry mobility vehicle based on a Unimog chassis with a V-hull design, produced by the company Krauss-Maffei Wegmann (KMW).
+The ATF Dingo is a German heavily armored military MRAP infantry mobility vehicle based on a Unimog chassis with a V-hull design, produced by the company KNDS Deutschland (formerly Krauss-Maffei Wegmann (KMW)).
 The first prototype of the Dingo 1 was completed in 1995 and the first production Dingo 1 entered service in 2000 with the German Army.
 It is designed to withstand land mines, rifle fire, artillery fragments and NBC-threats.
 ATF stands for Allschutz-Transport-Fahrzeug, meaning all-protected transport vehicle in German.
 It is named after the Australian native dog, the dingo.
 The Dingo 2 entered service in late 2004 after undergoing trials from November 2003-May 2004.
-Currently KMW is developing the Dingo 2 GFF for the German Army with increased internal volume.
+Currently KNDS Deutschland is developing the Dingo 2 GFF for the German Army with increased internal volume.

-Textron signed an exclusive deal to produce and market KMW's Dingo in the United States.
-However, Textron chose its own more expensive and heavier M1117 Armored Security Vehicle for the MRAP competition, which did not receive a contract.
+Textron signed an exclusive deal to produce and market KMW's (since April 8, 2024 KNDS Deutschland) Dingo in the United States.
+However, Textron chose its own more expensive and heavier M1117 armored security vehicle for the MRAP competition, which did not receive a contract.

 Design

 The ATF Dingo has a modular design with five elements: chassis, protection cell, storage space, engine compartment, and bottom mine blast deflector.
 Its design is lighter and includes an armored chassis with a blast pan instead of the more common monocoque hull found in modern blast resistant vehicles.
 IBD's layered MEXAS is used and the windows are angled to deflect blasts and bullets.
 A tarpaulin is used over the back storage area instead of metal to save weight.

-The Dingo's standard armament is a Rheinmetall MG3 7.62 mm machine gun in a remote-controlled turret on the top of the vehicle, borrowed from KMW's Fennek.
+The Dingo's standard armament is a Rheinmetall MG3 7.62 mm machine gun in a remote-controlled turret on the top of the vehicle, borrowed from KNDS Deutschland's Fennek.
 The operator sits safely inside the cabin, controlling the weapon with an electro-optical sight with night vision capability.

 In 2008 the Bundeswehr ordered several hundred fully remote-controlled weapons stations from KMW, for its Dingos and other armored vehicles: the light FLW 100 (for the MG3 or the Heckler & Koch MG4), and the heavy FLW 200 (for the M3M .50 BMG or the HK GMG automatic grenade launcher).
 The weapons station is controlled by an operator viewing a monitor inside the vehicle.